THE WORK OF THE SOCIETY FOR THE PROPAGATION OF THE GOSPEL (SPG)

 This Article is based on the text of an address delivered by the Rev’d Marc Billimoria,

-Warden of St. Thomas’ College, Mount Lavinia at the public
+Warden of St. Thomas’ College, Mount Lavinia at the public meeting held in 2018

 to commemorate the bicentenary of the arrival of the CMS Missionaries in Ceylon